wdemirkoll/YoutuberSimulator/README.md

 A simple console-based simulator game.
 This project simulates the experience of being a YouTuber, allowing the player to create videos, gain subscribers, manage money, and track their progress.

+This project uses global variables to manage shared in-game data such as subscriber count, money, and channel statistics.
+The project is structured using multiple source files and **extern** declarations to share global variables among different files.

 ---

 ## Requirements